jeanslack/Videomass/videomass3/art/icons/Videomass_Sign_Icons/README.txt

-All the icons included in this folder are part of Videomass.
+All icons included in this folder are part of Videomass.

 Videomass is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by